 Vegans wear dreadlocks, tie-dye and stink of patchouli, right?
 Think again.
 In recent years, the word vegan has gone from hippie dippie to (dare I say it?) kinda cool, thanks in no small part to famous names like Jared Leto, Beyonce and even Arnold Schwarzenegger swapping pork for plants.

 I’ve been a vegetarian for over 20 years (making me *cough* 22) and spent almost 3 years as a committed vegan.
-There’s been a huge shift in attitudes towards eating healthier in Ireland in the last 5 years (I could rant allll day about how many ‘rabbit food’ comments I’ve gotten over the years but I won’t bore you) so it’s thankfully much easier now to have a diet that’s not meat and potatoes but going vegan is still a big lifestyle change for most people.
+There’s been a huge shift in attitudes towards eating healthier in Ireland in the last 5 years (I could rant allll day about how many ‘rabbit food’ comments I’ve gotten over the years) so it’s thankfully much easier now to have a diet that’s not centred around meat and potatoes.
+That said, going vegan is still a big lifestyle change for most people.

 Before we get into the nitty gritty, let’s talk about the basics.
 What is a vegan and are the benefits of a vegan diet?
 Put simply, veganism means not eating any animal produce so no meat, poultry or fish but no honey, eggs and dairy produce too.
 Once you go vegan you can say goodbye to wearing animal by-products like leather too.